siglens/siglens-docs/docs/spl-docs/aggregate-functions/agg-functions.md

 **Output:**

-- The `stats` command output list each server with its maximum CPU utilization.
+- The `stats` command output lists each server with its maximum CPU utilization.
 - The `timechart` command output will be a time series chart, with time on the x-axis and CPU utilization on the y-axis, displaying lines for each server to indicate how the maximum CPU utilization varies over time.

 ## **range(&lt;value&gt;)**